 All of which can be viewed over a 30, 60, 90 or 120 day period.
 So you can see the actual progress of your site in the eyes of Google.

 This tool alone can save you countless hours work in Google Search Console every single week because finding this data and extracting it can be a time-consuming process.

 And now you have it as an up-to-date digest you can look at every morning.
 Just as easy as refreshing your Facebook feed.

 #2 – Find Opportunities For New Content

 Using keywords to drive your content choices has been a trick used by smart SEOs for years.

-Where many keyword research tools still leave a little guesswork in whether a keyword is going to be a fit for your site, Console Rocket has a few features that make it a sure-thing.
+Where many of the best keyword research tools still leave a little guesswork in whether a keyword is going to be a fit for your site, Console Rocket has a few features that make it a sure-thing.